svfodekar/api-redirector-feedback/How To Use.md

 ---

-### Example 3: Redirect Groups of APIs with Patterns
+### Example 3: Redirect Multiple APIs with Patterns
 You can redirect **multiple APIs** with a single pattern.

 | **Live URL (From)**              | **Local URL (To)**               | **Method** |